 If you have cataract surgery, you’ll need a replacement lens to restore your vision, which is why the experienced eye care team at Ophthalmology Physicians & Surgeons, PC offer many lens options, including the monofocal intraocular lens (IOL).
-If you live in the greater Philadelphia area, including Trappe, Blue Bell, Spring House, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an appointment online or by phone today to learn more about monofocal IOLs.
+If you live in the greater Philadelphia area, including Trappe, Blue Bell, North Wales, Hatboro, Bethlehem, and Levittown, Pennsylvania, or the counties of Montgomery, Bucks, or Northampton, schedule an appointment online or by phone today to learn more about monofocal IOLs.

 A monofocal intraocular lens is a special replacement lens for cataract surgery and is the most popular lens choice.
 This lens corrects vision at one distance, which means you may need to continue to wear glasses following your cataract surgery.
 Other lens replacement options, including the multifocal IOL, contain different focusing powers within the same lens and may correct all your vision issues so you no longer need glasses.

 Yes, monofocal IOLs may be used for monovision.
 Monovision is a treatment for presbyopia, an age-related vision problem that often develops after the age of 40 and causes hyperopia (farsightedness).
 This special treatment involves fixing the vision in one eye, which allows one eye to focus at close range and the other at a distance.

 However, before your specialist at Ophthalmology Physicians & Surgeons, PC considers monofocal IOLs for your presbyopia, you may need to first use monovision contact lenses to see if it improves your vision problem.

 Your specialist at Ophthalmology Physicians & Surgeons, PC can determine if monofocal IOLs make the best choice for you after a consultation.
 During your consultation, your specialist: